kushagrasharma13/Git-and-Github/README.md

 *If Git is not installed in your system then download Git from https://git-scm.com/.
 *Add your project to git
 *Commands

-  - git init to initialize git.
+  - Git init to initialize git.
-  - git status to displays the state of the working directory and the staging area.
+  - Git status to displays the state of the working directory and the staging area.
-  - git add command adds a change in the working directory to the staging area
+  - Git add command adds a change in the working directory to the staging area
-  - git commit -m “…..” to add a commits in a main Respositery.
+  - Git commit -m “…..” to add a commits in a main Respositery.
-  - git remote add origin https://github.com/RaghavAutomation/R...​
+  - Git remote add origin https://github.com/RaghavAutomation/R...​
-  - git push -u origin master push all the commits into the master branch
+  - Git push -u origin master push all the commits into the master branch
-  - git log
+  - Git log
-  - git —help to see all the commands used in Git.
+  - Git —help to see all the commands used in Git.

 ###### Lecture 4: